uditkun/demo-dashboard/README.md

 - Carousel Effect

-- Topbar Component
+- Navbar Component

 ⚠️Features to be added

-- Responsiveness
+- Responsiveness(All components)

-- Minor details in components
+- Minor details in components(component above calender, etc)